amyy54/docs/docs/development/n64-wii.md

-# Ninteno 64/Wii Development Toolchains
+# Nintendo 64/Wii Development Toolchains

 This guide follows the rough installation steps of both the Nintendo 64 toolchain and the Wii toolchain on macOS.
 The initial purpose of obtaining these